-2. On the Task Manager screen, click on the Processes Tab and stop the Program or Process that is keeping the File or Folder busy.
+2. On the Task Manager screen, switch to Processes Tab and locate the App or Desktop Program that is keeping the File or Folder busy.

-Simply, right-click on the Process that you want to stop and click on End Task.
+Once the App is located, right-click on the App/Program or Process that you want to stop and click on End Task.

 3. Change Permissions

-If you are unable to delete File or Folder in Windows 10 due to lack of permissions, you can follow the steps below to change the permission levels for the concerned File or Folder.
+If you are unable to delete File or Folder due to lack of permissions, you need to change the permission levels for the File/Folder.

-1. Right-click the File/Folder that you are unable to delete and click on Properties.
+1. Right-click the File/Folder that you are unable to delete and select Properties in the right-click menu.

-2. On the Properties screen, click on the Security tab and then click on Advanced.
+2. On the Properties screen, switch to Security tab and click on Advanced.